datasolver/quick_training/README.md

 # quick_training
 This reposity is made for a quick training I conducted for some friends.
 It contains two parts:

-### Part 1: Getting Data from a URL
+### Part 1: Getting Data from a URL & Extract data from a PRT file (an output file from Eclipse Reservoir Simulation )
-Focus: How to get data a .zip file from a URL, extract the contents (.txt and .csv files) and open them  and saave the .csv as .xlsx.
+1. Get data a .zip file from a URL, extract the contents (.txt and .csv files) and open them  and saave the .csv as .xlsx.
+2. Read in a .PRT fil,get reservoir simulation outputs for each time-step and export the data as an Excel file.

 ### Part 2: Well-Logs Machine Learning (Lithology Classification)
 1. Prepare well logs data (.las files) for machine learning (ML) training and validation